Aaromn/Aaromn/README.md

 - 👋 Hi, I’m @Aaromn.
-- 👀 I’m interested in body building and History.
+- 👀 I’m interested in Economics and History.
 - 🌱 I’m currently learning Assembly Language, Django, and SQL.
 - 💞️ I’m looking for an internship over the summer.
 - 📫 How to reach me on Discord Aaromn #3624.